 O-O systems view the world as a set of autonomous agents that interact or work together to solve some complex task.
-Each object is responsible for a specific task that helps one organize the complexity of complex systems which simplifies the computer programming tasks.
+Each object is responsible for a specific task that helps one organize the complexity of complex systems which in turn simplifies the computer programming tasks.
 O-O designs yield smaller systems through the reuse of common mechanisms.
 They are more reliant to change and are better able to adapt over time.
-O-O designs greatly reduces the risk of building complex software systems because they are developed to evolve incrementally from smaller systems.
+O-O designs greatly reduces the risk of building complex software systems because they are developed to evolve incrementally from smaller systems in which they have been tested for reliability and stability.